coalaura/whiskr/README.md

 * **Send Message:** Type in the input box and press `Ctrl+Enter` or click the send button.
 * **Edit/Delete:** Hover over a message to reveal the edit and delete options.
-* **Options:** Change the model, temperature, or message role using the controls at the bottom-left.
+* **Options:** Change the model, temperature, prompt, or message role using the controls at the bottom-left.